 Prof. Marcus KochBiodiversität und Pflanzensystematik

-Evolutionary and biodiversity research in our department is focusing on levels of biological variation varying from molecules to landscapes but in any case with a focus on organismal biology.
+Evolutionary and biodiversity research in our department is focusing on levels of biological variation varying from molecules to landscapes with a focus on organismal biology.

-For many of the projects we are focusing on cruciferous plants (mustard family, Brassicaceae).
-Our aim is to develop this group of more than 4000 species into one of the most important model systems of dicot plants - on the family level and below.
-This plant family provides some great advantages and opportunities because of a broad spectrum of methods and techniques available, well-established theoretical concepts, but also because of the many resources such as databases, DNA libaries, complete genome sequences from various species, or large germ-plasm collections at hand.
-Our group has build up major resources from germplasm to „knowledge“ databases such as BrassiBase.
-Our collections are focusing on „wild populations“ to elaborate the significance of genetic variation and diversity for evolution and speciation.
+In many projects we focus on cruciferous plants (mustard family, Brassicaceae).
+Our aim is to develop this group of more than 4000 species into one of the most important model systems of dicot plants - on the family level down to species level.
+This plant family provides some tremendous advantages and opportunities because of a broad spectrum of methods and techniques available, well-established theoretical concepts and explored model species, but also because of the many resources available ranging from databases to germplasm collections.
+Our group has built up major resources and launched a knowledge-databases called BrassiBase.
+Our collections are focusing on information being used to elaborate the significance of genetic variation and diversity for evolutionary processes on various spatio-temporal scales.